GuanMingChee/IOT_lubdub/README.md

-# Quickstart for Node.js in the App Engine flexible environment
+# Quickstart for Node.js in the App Engine standard environment

 This is the sample application for the
-[Quickstart for Node.js in the App Engine flexible environment][tutorial] tutorial found in the [Google App Engine Node.js flexible environment][appengine] documentation.
+[Quickstart for Node.js in the App Engine standard environment][tutorial] tutorial found in the [Google App Engine Node.js standard environment][appengine] documentation.

 * [Setup](#setup)